hongtaoh/32vis/workflow/README.md

 ### 2. Get titles and dois of VIS 2021 papers

+NOTE: BECAUSE CROSSREF API IS UNSTABLE, YIELDING DIFFERENT RESULTS FROM TIME TO TIME.
+WE DECIDED TO GET THE DOIS OF VIS2021 PAPERS AND PUT THE DATA INTO THE `raw` DATA FOLDER.
+THE INITIAL SCRIPT WE USED CAN BE FOUND IN `scripts/deprecated` FOLDER.

 Vispubdata does not contain data for VIS 2021 papers.
 We had to obtain the data on our own.

 I obtained the titles of VIS 2021 papers using the script of `get_titles_2021.py`.
 The output of this step is `processed/titles_2021.csv` which contains 170 paper titles.

 Then, I used the script of `get_dois_2021.py` to get the DOIs for the paper titles in `processed/titles_2021.csv` through the API of CrossRef ("habanero").
-22 paper failed to have valid IEEE doi prefix (‘10.1109’).
-For papers with IEEE DOI Prefix, there are 5 papers whose CrossRef title does not match with the title shown on IEEE VIS 2021.
-Therefore, there are in total 22 + 5 = 27 papers whose query results are false.
+23 paper failed to have valid IEEE doi prefix (‘10.1109’).
+For papers with IEEE DOI Prefix, there are 4 papers whose CrossRef title does not match with the title shown on IEEE VIS 2021.
+Therefore, there are in total 23 + 4 = 27 papers whose query results are false.
 For these 27 papers, I manually collected their DOIs from IEEE Xplore.
 The output file is `processed/dois_2021.csv`.
 I then merged this file with VISPUBDATA and got `vispubdata_plus.csv` which contains data for VIS papers from 1990 to 2021.

 Note that in this step, I have already validated the match results.
 How I did it is in the notebook of `01-obtain-2021-paper-doi-from-crossref-and-ieee.ipynb`.
 For papers whose DOIs contain '10.1109' AND whose CR titles match title I scraped, I didn't inspect them because they are correct results.
 Then I filtered out papers whose titles do not match AND whose DOI does not contain '10.1109'.
 For papers whose DOI does not contain '10.1109', it is apparent that they are wrong results.